JanineDiniz/Project_CatBlog/README.md

 ## 💻 Projeto

-O projeto é um blog de gatos para estudo de display, unidade de medida flexível, variáveis, mobile first, cores HSL, animations(keyframes) e responsividade.
+The project is a cat blog for studying display, flexible measurement units, variables, mobile first, HSL colors, animations (keyframes) and responsiveness.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/community/file/1256354927622258124). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through[THIS LINK](https://www.figma.com/community/file/1256354927622258124).
+It is necessary to have an account[Figma](https://figma.com) to access it.

 ## :memo: Licença